sy-wada/blue_benchmark_with_transformers/README.md

 **\*\*\*\*\* New April th, 2020: released \*\*\*\*\***

 -----
+Thank you for your interest in our research!
 [Biomedical Language Understanding Evaluation (BLUE) benchmark](https://github.com/ncbi-nlp/BLUE_Benchmark) is a collection of resources for evaluating and analyzing biomedical natural language representation models ([Peng et al., 2019](#ypeng)).
 This repository provides our implementation of fine-tuning for BLUE benchmark with [🤗Transformers](https://github.com/huggingface/transformers).